-- 1. Run the engine at idle for three minutes, then shut it off. - 2.
-Wait three minutes after shutting off the engine to allow the oil to properly distribute itself in the clutch and transmission. - 3.
-Support the CRF in an upright position on a level surface. - 4.
-Remove the transmission oil filler cap and oil check bolt from the right crankcase cover.
+- Run the engine at idling for a few minutes, then shut it off. - Wait three minutes after shutting off the engine to allow the oil to properly distribute itself in the clutch and transmission. - Support the CRF in an upright position on a level surface. - Remove the transmission oil filler cap and oil check bolt from the right crankcase cover.
 A small amount of oil should flow out of the oil check bolt hole.
 Allow any excess oil to flow out of the oil check bolt hole.